theallyprompts/PixelPruner/README.md

 **Select Crop Dimensions**: From the dropdown in the top left, select the output dimensions for your crops.

-**Set an output Directory** (optional): Click `File > Set Output Directory` to choose a folder to save your crops.
+**Set an output directory** (optional): Click `File > Set Output Directory` to choose a folder to save your crops.
 If no directory is chosen, PixelPruner will place crops beside the original images.
 Note: if you've dragged images into PixelPruner, you must manually set an output directory.

 **Crop and Manage Images**: Use the interactive tools to crop, rotate, and manage your images.
 Cropped images can be previewed and saved to a custom output folder.